-I worked in Brazil at three wineries.
-I was able to share as well as learn a lot.
-I worked at two wineries in the São Francisco Valley in the North East which has a tropical, semi-arid climate.
+I worked at three wineries in Brazil – two in the São Francisco Valley in the Northeast, which has a tropical, semi-arid climate.
 It was a great place to see management of tropical vineyards on a huge scale.
-At one time, there can be all four different stages of growth; budburst, shoot positioning, harvest, and pruning!
-I worked at one winery in São Paolo state, which has a sub-tropical climate.
+At one time, there can be all four different stages of growth happening in the winery: budburst, shoot positioning, harvest, and pruning!
+The third winery was in São Paolo, which has a sub-tropical climate.
 It is like a parallel universe to our vineyard that I didn’t know existed!
-Even the varieties, the training system used, the neat rows of vines and the esthetic of the whole place is so similar to GranMonte!
+The varieties, training system, neat rows of vines and the aesthetic of the whole place is so similar to what we have at GranMonte!
 So the oenologist and I were able to discuss and share many useful ideas.

 You’ve been researching different grape varietals – what has worked well?
 Do you think Thailand will have a “signature” grape like other winegrowing regions like marselan in China and pinotage in South Africa?

 We don’t have a signature variety as such.
 Chenin Blanc and Syrah have always grown well in tropical climates, including in Thailand.
-We have many research blocks with over 40 different varieties and clones.
-We have been planting and launching new varieties into the market since 2010 which include Cabernet Sauvignon, Viognier, Verdelho, Durif etc. But in my personal opinion, I would like to say that our signature variety in Thailand could be Chenin Blanc as it is such a versatile variety that has been made into, sparkling, white and sweet wines of really high quality here in Thailand.
+We have research blocks with over 40 different varieties and clones.
+We have been planting and introducing new varieties to the market since 2010, including Cabernet Sauvignon, Viognier, Verdelho, and Durif.
+But in my opinion, I would like to say that our signature variety in Thailand could be Chenin Blanc as it is such a versatile variety.
+It’s been made into sparkling, white, and sweet wines of really high quality in Thailand.

 Do you think new latitude wines will ever reach the level of the world’s great winegrowing regions?

-Wine quality wise, we are already winning awards from many international wine competitions.
-Well known new latitude regions are for example Khao Yai (which is a Geographical Indication), São Francisco valley (Brazil), Nashik (India).
-However, we are young (roughly 30-40 years-old) not tied to traditions and limitations like all old world regions and some new world ones.
-So it might take a while for consumers to know about us!
+Wine quality-wise, we are already winning awards from many international wine competitions.
+Examples of well-known new latitude regions are Khao Yai (which is a Geographical Indication), Sao Francisco valley (Brazil), and Nashik (India).
+However, we are young – 30-40 years-old – and not tied to traditions and limitations like all old world regions and some new world ones.
+So it might take a while for consumers to know about us.

 How has climate change affected you guys?

 We see a slight shift in rain pattern (which is OK as we have advanced climate monitoring systems) and slight rise in average temperature.
-So we handle that by, for example, leaving more leaves around the fruit zone pruning early to avoid high temperature in February and harvesting at night than during the day.
+So we handle that by, for example, leaving more leaves around the fruit zone, pruning early to avoid high temperatures in February, and harvesting at night.

 What is a project that you are excited about right now?

 We have been planting new varieties at our new vineyard sites around Khao Yai.
 You will be seeing some Cabernet Franc, some more white Rhone varieties and reds soon!
-We are also expanding our winery which will be a state-of-the-art winery.
-We aim to finish the construction soon.
+We are also expanding our winery with state-of-the-art equipment.